 Discovering Norway’s capital

 Further north from Vigeland, just outside of Oslo, is Holmenkollen Ski Jump.
 You won’t be doing any jumping yourself, but the impressive building enjoys panoramic views over the city, lakes, and fjord.
-Beneath the ski jump is also the world’s oldest ski museum, featuring 2,500 pairs of skis and 4,000 years of skiing history.
+Beneath the ski jump is also the world’s oldest ski museum featuring 2,500 pairs of skis and 4,000 years of skiing history.

-City of lighthouses
+The city of lighthouses

 As we sail past the southern tip of Norway, we’ll begin heading north along the west coast.
 Just past Stavanger, we’ll reach Haugesund, the ‘Home of the Viking Kings’.